 What Germs Are on My Retainer?

 A research team from the Eastman Dental Institute at University College London recently found that insufficient cleaning of dental retainers caused excessive germ buildup, which could easily transfer the microbes to the oral cavity.
-They took samples from the mouths of people who don’t wear retainers and also from those who wear the most popular types of retainer.
+They took samples from the mouths of people who don’t wear retainers and also from those who wear the most popular types of dental retainers.

 Everyone’s mouth contains hundreds of different bacteria, many of which are actually beneficial, but researchers were looking for two germs in particular that are not normally found in the mouth: